MSc Biotechnology: Career, Skills, Scope, Options, Outlook

 • To prepare students for leadership roles in the biotechnology industry, including research and development, production and operations management, quality control and regulatory affairs, and sales and marketing.

-• To foster a sense of professional and ethical responsibility in students, and to educate them about the social and environmental implications of biotechnology.
+• To foster a sense of professional and ethical responsibility in students and to educate them about biotechnology's social and environmental implications.

-• To contribute to the advancement of biotechnology and its applications through research and innovation.
+• To contribute to advancing biotechnology and its applications through research and innovation.

 Basic Eligibility Required